 Pearl of the countryside in Bosnia and Herzegovina, Eco Zone Zelenkovac is all that speaks untouched nature.
 Fortified by a dense and completely undisturbed forest, this serene place found its safe haven in West Bosnia, off the beaten path region known for its stunning mountains and amazing water abundance.

 Once upon a time… Indeed, the story of Ecco Zone Zelenkovac deserves nothing less than a fairytale beginning.
-Therefor, writing about this area does not allow simple promo article written in the standard journalistic alphabet.
 It is a fairy tale under the auspices of Mr. Borislav Jankovic.
 A fairy tale that deserves sorting out another form of language.
 The language of the lord of bridges between people and nature, maybe.

 Imagine a raw nature, magnificent, wild and thick forest, undisturbed trees, and stunning streams.
 There is an old quartz mine, a small lake, the art of architecture without any plan, and an old wooden boat to fit in the story… Imagine absolutely untouched nature with jazz music in the background.

 While approaching Zelenkovac Eco Zone we hear a loud laughter that echoes harmoniously in the sum of the water and our quiet footsteps.
 There is no one to greet us outside.
 The host does not go out the door as is the custom in the Balkans.
 They let us examine, review, and decide to enter whenever, wherever we want.